coolboiime/tunnelChecker/README.md

 __In other words, this fixes an internet check bug with `docker-transmission-openvpn`__.

+To use this script, here are the steps you need to follow:
+1. Set the variables for the scripts
+2. Move the scripts into their [working directories](#working-directories)
+3. Use a task scheduler to run the helper

 ## Retrieve Variables
 These are the descriptions of the variables that may be changed depending on your configuration.
 Examples are located inside the script.
 Please follow the exact format unless you know what you're doing. __If you need help, feel free to [open an issue](https://github.com/mrjackyliang/transmissionVPN/issues/new/choose) on GitHub!__